Bearattacks/Week-Two-Homework/readme.md

-# Questions
-* Is there a way to tie two actions together?
-* How can I re use methods efficiently?
-Like with popping the keyboard and so
+Time spent this week: 10 hrs

-## Facebook login page
+## login page
 - Tapping in the UITextField repositions the elements, as shown in the screenshots. ✓
 - Tapping anywhere dismisses the keyboard ✓
 - If email and password field are both blank, button should be disabled. ✓
 - Password field should be secure with no autocorrection. ✓
 - After tapping log in button, show the loading indicator in the button.
-After a 2 second delay, check the password. ✓ -- If the password is 'password', transition to the next screen.
--- If the password is anything else, display the password error alert.
+After a 2 second delay, check the password. ✓ -- If the password is 'password', transition to the next screen.  ✓ -- If the password is anything else, display the password error alert. ✓

-## Facebook feed
+## Feed
-Navigation bar should have the search button and messages button.
-Immediately after launch, display the loading indicator.
-After 2 seconds, show the feed, which is a long image in a scrollable view.
-Tapping the status button should show the compose view w/ the keyboard (optional) Tapping a profile picture should push a profile page (optional)
+Navigation bar should have the search button and messages button. ✓ Immediately after launch, display the loading indicator. ✓ After 2 seconds, show the feed, which is a long image in a scrollable view. ✓ Tapping the status button should show the compose view w/ the keyboard (optional) Tapping a profile picture should push a profile page (optional)

 ## More
-- Add a scrollable view of the "More" page. (optional)
+- Add a scrollable view of the "More" page. (optional) ✓
 - Upon tapping Log Out, return to the login screen. (optional)
 - Add a UIRefreshControl for a pull to refresh (optional)
 - After a pull to refresh, delay for 2 seconds before ending (optional)